celo-org/social-connect/.github/CONTRIBUTING.md

 yarn
 ```

-To build all packages (TODO doesn't currently include ODIS)
+To build all packages (excluding ODIS)

 ```bash
 yarn build